Pallet Scales Calibration: How Often is the Procedure Required

 • Scale movement – Depending on the type of industrial scale you have, if it’s moved, it may need to be recalibrated.
 This way you can ensure you’ll be able to produce accurate readings regardless of the location.

-• Inaccurate weight readings – If you place an item on a scale platform and the weight is not as expected, it may be time to calibrate your scale.
+• Inaccurate weight readings – If you place an item on a scale platform and you get inaccurate measurements, it may be time to calibrate your scale.
 Ensure that you’re not on any type of vibrating surface, or exposing your scale to air currents or changes in temperature.
 Certain scales such as force restoration scales can be especially vulnerable to vibrations and temperature changes.
-Electronics such as computers, cell phones and 2-way radios can also cause RF interference that could affect the accuracy of your scale.
+Electronics such as computers, cell phones, and 2-way radios can also cause RF interference that could affect the accuracy of your scale.

-Easy Calibration Process for Arlyn Scales Industrial Pallet Scales
+Easy Calibration Procedure for Industrial Pallet or Floor Scales

 1. Ensure proper placement – Before calibrating your scale ensure that it’s placed in an area where it’s not exposed to any type of air current and it is in an area with a stable temperature.